When we first started helping Etsy sellers build their WordPress sites, many thought they had to choose between Etsy or their own website.

 You can add the same shortcode to multiple posts or pages in WordPress to display different sections and products from your Etsy shop.
 Just make sure that you change the section ID in the shortcode.

 We hope this article helped you learn how to add your Etsy store in WordPress.
-You may also want to see our list of the best WooCommerce plugins for WordPress or our guide on how to create a business email (step-by-step).
+You may also want to see our expert list of the best eCommerce solutions growing in popularity or our guide on how to choose the best products to sell online.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.